narutovihang/ROBOCON2015/README.md

 Robocon 2015:
 The [Theme](https://www.youtube.com/watch?v=V0XEc4N8yvE) for Robocon 2015 was Robominton and the contesting teams were asked to build Robot's that play double's Badminton.

-Team KJSIET was participating for the 3rd consecutive year.
+[Team KJSIET](https://www.somaiya.edu/kjsieit/Initiative/Robocon) was participating for the 3rd consecutive year.
 We do not have a mechanical department and we use this oppurtunity to understand mechanical design too along with Electronics and Programming.

 **Performance of Team KJSIET Robocon: Rank: Joint 10th.This was our Best ever performance.Last two ranks:46th and 48th.**

+1. Link to Youtube Channel: [KJSIEIT ROBOCON](https://www.youtube.com/channel/UChc-3cPhotoIvsTxlV0tOeg)
+2. Link to our Matches in Robocon 2015: [Matches](https://www.youtube.com/watch?v=wfj4C9W8Lp8&list=PLzlqyUyoIAeKrWsyxdK00kTYIsfAp0Duj)
+3. You will also find a lot of testing video's on this channel.

 ```
 Code's Present in this Repository:
 1)Interfacing PS2 with Arduino